marleypowell/goalie/libs/shared-api-client-api-gateway/src/README.md

 }
 ```

-Note: The GoalieApiModule is restricted to being instantiated once app wide.
+Note: The ApiGatewayApiModule is restricted to being instantiated once app wide.
 This is to ensure that all services are treated as singletons.

-#### Using multiple OpenAPI files / APIs / GoalieApiModules
+#### Using multiple OpenAPI files / APIs / ApiGatewayApiModules

-In order to use multiple `GoalieApiModules` generated from different OpenAPI files,
+In order to use multiple `ApiGatewayApiModules` generated from different OpenAPI files,
 you can create an alias name when importing the modules
 in order to avoid naming conflicts:

 ```
-import { GoalieApiModule } from 'my-api-path';
+import { ApiGatewayApiModule } from 'my-api-path';
-import { GoalieApiModule as OtherApiModule } from 'my-other-api-path';
+import { ApiGatewayApiModule as OtherApiModule } from 'my-other-api-path';
 import { HttpClientModule } from '@angular/common/http';

 @NgModule({
   imports: [
-    GoalieApiModule,
+    ApiGatewayApiModule,
     OtherApiModule,
     // make sure to import the HttpClientModule in the AppModule only,
     // see https://github.com/angular/angular/issues/20575